 - Capital One Bank officials noted, "Capital One Bank is pleased to continue its longtime support of this great local festival, which offers world-class music and food and provides a significant and positive economic impact to our city, region and state," said Capital One Bank Southeast Louisiana Market President Steve Hemperley.
 "At Capital One Bank, we are committed to investing for good in greater New Orleans, and by supporting the French Quarter Festival, we're helping our local economy."

-Returning sponsors include: Abita Brewing Company, BMI, Clear Channel, Court of Two Sisters, Crystal Clear Imaging, Dickie Brennan & Company, DownBeat Magazine, French Market Corporation, Harrah’s Foundation, Hermann Grima House, The Historic New Orleans Collection, Hotel Monteleone, House of Blues, Inthenola.com, ITS, Louisiana Cookin’, Louisiana Lottery, Musician's Performance Fund, The New Orleans Advocate, New Orleans Jazz National Historic Park, New Orleans Metropolitan Convention and Visitors Bureau, New Orleans Tourism Marketing Corporation, NOLA Jitterbugs, OffBeat Magazine, Palm Court Jazz Cafe, Pat O'Brien's, Pelican Ice, Pepsi, Popeye’s, Republic National Distributing, Rolland Lock and Safe, Rouses Market, Royal Sonesta, SDT, Tropical Isle, Tulane Medical Center, Tulane Hospital for Children, The Vinyl District, Where Magazine, Where Y’at Magazine, Windsor Court Hotel, WWL-TV, WWNO 89.9 FM, WWOZ, 96.1 The River, 101.5 WYNK, 102.5 WFMF, and 1150AM WJOB.
+Returning sponsors include: Abita Brewing Company, BMI, Clear Channel, Crystal Clear Imaging, Dickie Brennan & Company, DownBeat Magazine, French Market Corporation, Caesar's Foundation, Hermann Grima House, The Historic New Orleans Collection, House of Blues, Inthenola.com, I.T.S.
+Fire Alarm Security, LLC, Louisiana Cookin', LA Lottery, Musician's Performance Fund, New Orleans Jazz National Historic Park, New Orleans Metropolitan Convention and Visitors Bureau, New Orleans Original Daiquiris, New Orleans Tourism Marketing Corporation, NOLA.com/Times-Picayune, NOLA Defender, NOLA Jitterbugs, OffBeat Magazine, Palm Court Jazz Café, Pat O'Brien's, Pelican Ice, Pepsi, Popeyes, Republic National Distributing, Rolland Lock and Safe, Rouses Market, Steinway and Sons, Tropical Isle, Tulane Medical Center, Tulane Hospital for Children, The Vinyl District, Where Magazine, Where Y’at, Windsor Court Hotel, WWL-TV, WWNO 89.9 FM, WRNO 99.5.